zeishan-hasan/AVR_SDK/README.md

   atmega2560
 #
 In future others boards will be supported.
-This libraries are shared as is, without any warranty.
+These libraries are shared as is, without any warranty.

 ## Getting Started
 ### Prerequisites